Beatrice-cyber/COMS20012/docs/labs/Lab4.md

 11. A menu will pop up showing the available ports.
 Choose GigabitEthernet0/1

 •	What is Spoofing?
+Spoofing is pretend to be a trusted source

 ## Gain Access through the [Firewall](https://www.simplilearn.com/tutorials/cyber-security-tutorial/what-is-firewall)
 1. Click the Attacker’s PC to open a window.